What Is A Superset & Should You Bother Doing Them?

 This is simply because you’ll be able to pack in more total volume within a given time period, thus potentially burning more total calories.
 Pretty simple.

-The second reason that many guys choose to do supersets is simply to save time – to get in and out of the gym as quickly as possible.
+The second reason that many people choose to do supersets is simply to save time – to get in and out of the gym as quickly as possible.

 However, in doing so, you may actually be shooting yourself in the foot…